 If you don’t see the costs you expect to see, or if no costs are visible, use the suggestions in this list to troubleshoot your setup.

 - Because costing information is updated nightly, the most recent cost shown is from the previous day for private clouds and from the day before yesterday for public clouds.

 - Check general Cost Analytics filters.
 As an extra check, turn off all the filters and see if all the items you expect are displayed.

-- If you can’t see certain organization-owned services, make sure you're logged in to the right organization.
+- If you can’t see certain organization-owned services, make sure you're signed in to the right organization.

 - Check the parent-child organization relationship.
 Services belonging to child organizations are visible to the parent organization.
 See Multiple Roles and Membership in Organizations.

 - If the problem is in the most expensive VMs table, click the icon at the top of that table and check the Configure Chart dialog.
 If the Only show VMs with downsizing recommendations checkbox is enabled, only the VMs with downsizing recommendations are displayed.

 - If you have recently upgraded, pre-upgrade billing data won’t be imported into the Cost Analytics view until the Saturday after the upgrade unless you edit the schedule for the database maintenance task.
-See Configuring the schedule for the Database Maintenance task.
+See Configuring the Database Maintenance task schedule.

 - Costs may spike on the first day of the month because of business support costs, tax or other monthly charges.
 For AWS, these monthly costs may change during the month because they're calculated as a percentage of usage.
 At any time during the month, this change will be reflected retroactively in the first-day spike.

 - If a connection issue prevents billing data retrieval, Commander retrieves the missing data during the next nightly task.

 - Check that the correct permissions for Service Portal Cost Dashboard viewing have been applied.
-See Setting Service Portal Cost Dashboard Permissions.
+See Setting Cost Dashboard Permissions for Service Portal Roles.

 - If your bill doesn’t match the cost amounts displayed: